-Most of us find that scores of valuable lessons are learned through our experiences.
-In some cases there are simply topic gaps.
-For example, a course entitled “consulting for success” was not a part of my curriculum, but it should have been.
-In other cases the guidance or advice is shared, but delivered far too early, as we require a certain breadth of experience to comprehend its importance.
+Scores of valuable lessons are learned through our experiences.
+In some cases, they emerge as topic gaps.
+For example, a course entitled “consulting for success” was not a part of my curriculum.
+(It should have been.)
+In other cases, the guidance is shared, but delivered far too early — as we require a certain breadth of experience to comprehend its importance.
+(Only maturity brings this.)

-Here are a few of the lessons I’ve learned over time:
+Here are a few of the lessons I’ve learned with time:

 Early in my career, I was caught in an elevator with the most senior level employee in my department.
-(Her office was just a stone’s throw from mine and I would only see her breezing to meetings.)
-Normally stoic, on that particular day she was uncharacteristically candid, “In this organization you need to learn to leave your personal life at the door.
-Remember that, Marla.”
-She then huffed out of the elevator.
-As the doors closed, I was so struck by her admission I forgot to exit.
+(Her office was just a stone’s throw from mine and I would only see her breezing to and from meetings.)
+Normally stoic, on this particular day she was uncharacteristically open, “In this organization you need to learn to leave your personal life at the door.
+Remember that, Marla.”, as she huffed out of the elevator.
+As the doors closed, I was so struck by her admission that I forgot to exit.
 I realized years on, that work affects us broadly — because of its central importance in the operation of our everyday lives.
 Work-life balance is really more of an integration challenge.
 Moreover, when an organization ignores this fact, undo pressure and stress often develop.
 Everyone loses, as she likely felt in that moment.

 - Never make assumptions about people how people feel about their work.

-I left school believing that my training and reasoning skills, could help me solve most of the work life problems that I encountered.
+I left school believing that my training and reasoning skills, could help me solve most of the encountered work life problems.
 However, that belief was inherently flawed.
 Over time, I came to realize that the true nature of someone else’s experience, isn’t obvious.
 The only way to gain access and understand that perspective, is to develop a trusting relationship and inquire.
 True feelings and dynamics are often shrouded — and leading with curiosity is vital.

 - Growing pains aren’t just for kids.
 They apply to work life as well.

-My father was a family physician, so I was well versed concerning the pains experienced as tendons stretch to accommodate bone growth.
-I’ve also realized that organizations and careers paths, suffer from this dynamic as well.
+My father was a family physician, so I was well versed concerning the pain experienced as tendons stretch to accommodate bone growth.
+I’ve also realized that organizations and careers paths, suffer from a similar dynamic.
 As individuals & organizations approach important inflection points, they must stretch to meet the challenge.
 This can become quite uncomfortable.
 My role is to help them through it.

 - Goals which once motivated us, can also trip us up.

 If you’ve ever been stuck trying to force your way forward, you may have experienced this issue.
-Sometimes the goals that we seek, actually begin to hold us back.
+Sometimes the goals that we establish for ourselves and seek, actually begin to hold us back.
 This happens when we see things one way — and cannot budge to see an alternative path.
-In this case, it may be time to let that goal go.
+In some cases, it may be time to let the goal go.